danuw/fabric-aihack/model/README.md

 We attempted to train this model in Synapse/Fabric, however we encountered difficulties with both opencv (although resolved) and mlflow.

+The model we trained can be found in the best.pt file.
+This can be loaded with a call to `YOLO('best.pt')`.

 The issue with MLFlow was documented on the community forum: https://community.fabric.microsoft.com/t5/Hack-Together/Can-t-disable-MLFlow/m-p/3736570#M169

 To re-train the model, follow these steps: